Catappult/appcoins-sdk-ios-unity-plugin/README.md

 ### Implementation

-Now that you have the Plugin and necessary permissions set-up you can start making use of its functionalities.
+Now that you have the Plugin set-up you can start making use of its functionalities.

 1. **Check AppCoins Billing Availability**
    The AppCoins Billing will only be available on devices in the European Union with an iOS version equal to or higher than 17.4 and only in applications distributed through the Aptoide iOS App Store.
 Therefore, before attempting any purchase, you should check if the SDK is available by calling `AppCoinsSDK.Instance.IsAvailable()`.